 - 2. Existing Condtions.
 This section presents qualitative and quantitative analyses of existing physical conditions, regulations and policy paradigms, and socioeconomic and real estate market data. - 3.
 The Community Vision for the North Bank.
 This section presents the results of the outreach process that dictated the critical visioning themes for the North Bank planning process. - 4.
 Design and Development.
-This section contains descriptions and supporting graphics relevant to the design process, including development scenarios evaluated by stakeholders, a preferred development scenario, and key planning and design principles. - 5.
+This section contains descriptions and supporting graphics relevant to the design process, including development scenarios evaluated by stakeholders, a preferred development scenarios, and key planning and design principles. - 5.
 Policy Framework and Action Plan.
-This section provides policy guidance to implement the envisioned development scenario, as well as recommended strategic and tactical interventions and recommended revisions to the North River Overlay. - 6.
-Proposed Map and Code Changes.
-This section presents a subset of the policy framework that is intended for immediate adoption. - 7.
+This section provides policy guidance to implment the envisioned development scenario, as well as recommended strategic and tactical interventions and recommended revisions to the North River Overlay. - 6.
 Appendices.
 Supporting information from the planning process is contained in an appendix.